qubic/docs.qubic.org/docs/learn/ecosystem/community-engagement.md

 4. **Open Communication Channels**: Dedicated channels for community members to share ideas and proposals directly with the team.

+### QEarn: Community-Driven Yield Initiative

+QEarn is a new community-driven initiative designed to offer attractive yields for staking QUBIC:

+- Aims to reduce circulating supply and encourage long-term engagement
+- Includes QUBIC reward redistributions and burns as a result of early withdrawals
+- Designed to create upward pressure on QUBIC price over time

 ### Getting Involved

 Community members can participate in the Qubic ecosystem through various means: